JordonT98/Google-Data-Analytics-Capstone-Cyclistic-Case-Study-/README.md

 - Introducing another column to determine the specific day of the week.
 - Implementing columns to distinguish start dates and end dates.
 - Establishing a column to segregate start times and end times.
--Discovered there was lots of Null data in the columns.
+- Discovered there was lots of Null data in the columns.

 ## Analyze